The Horrible Dr. Hichcock: Casting

+Filming

-The film was shot at Villa Perucchetti in Via Pietro Paolo Rubens 21 in Rome.
-There are different recollections as to how long the film took to make; the schedule was from April 9 to May 5, 1962 with a 96 million lire budget.
+The film was shot at Villa Perucchetti in Rome.

+There are different recollections as to how long the film took to make; the schedule was from April 9 to May 5, 1962, with a 96 million lire budget.
 Freda stated the film was finished in two weeks, while film historians Alan Upchurch and Tim Lucas state that it was shot in 14 days.
 Marcello Avallone, who worked on the film with Gastaldi, stated that it took three weeks.
 Steele recalled that production had long 18-hour days "thanks to the massive doses of Sambuca and coffee.
 If a dolly collapsed, Freda would just pull the camera on a carpet.
 Nothing would stop that man."

 To film everything, Freda sped up proceedings by having three small crews work on the film at once.
 One of the crews was entrusted to Avallone, who Freda had bonded over through their mutual love of horse racing.
 Avallone stated that he shot things like close-ups and cutaways to save time.
 Avallone mentioned that two versions of some sequences were shot: the original Italian, which was more suggestive and chaste, and another for foreign markets that was more risque, as Freda did not want to shoot the more explicit scenes.
 As of 2017, those versions have not been found.
 The assistant cameraman, Giuseppe Maccari, played down the second units, stating that multiple cameras were used only on some scenes, such as the climax with the fire in Hichock's villa.

 The film's make-up artist, Euclide Santoli, recalled the grotesque scenes where Hichcock's face swells and deforms right before the camera.
 To do the effect, Santoli used a double mask, with the first being thick and identical to the actor's face; it would be applied first, then a second mask that was thin was stuck to the other along the edges with tubes used to blow air through them.
 Freda later stated that the producers ruined the scenes with this special effect.
 Freda stated the producers had them split the nightmare scene into several pieces, instead of having it done as one long take.

 Release

 The Horrible Dr. Hichcock was submitted to the board of censors in June 1962 where it was given the V.M.18 rating, becoming the first horror film to receive this rating after the new rating system was made in April 1962.
 Despite the directors' and other sources' claims, the board of censors did not demand that there be any cuts to the film.
 It was released in Italy on 30 June 1962 and was distributed by Warner Bros.
-The film grossed a total of 142 million Italian lira on its theatrical run.
-Box office returns in Italy were considered strong enough that, when Ricardo Blasco's Spanish film Autopsy of a Criminal (1963) was released in Italy, it was promoted as a follow-up, titled L'assassino del dott.
-Hitchkok.